DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv_paravirtual_vmxnets_nic.rst

 .. note::

-    Other instructions on preparing to use Intel® DPDK such as, hugepage enabling, igb_uio port binding are not listed here.
+    Other instructions on preparing to use DPDK such as, hugepage enabling, igb_uio port binding are not listed here.
-    Please refer to *Intel® DPDK Getting Started Guide and Intel® DPDK Sample Application's User Guide* for detailed instructions.
+    Please refer to *DPDK Getting Started Guide and DPDK Sample Application's User Guide* for detailed instructions.

 The packet reception and transmission flow path is: